SAP-samples/teched2023-XP262/exercises/ex2/README.md

 ---
 > [!NOTE]
 > The reason for this seamless integration is that we make use of multiple suite qualities to integrate across our application portfolio.
-In this specific case we are using the suite quality Consistent Security & Identity Management**
+In this specific case we are using the suite quality Consistent Security & Identity Management.

 ![](images/suite_quality_overview.jpg)
 ---